StablePay/contracts-v1/README.md

 We copied some external contracts into this repository due to they were in a NPM dependency:

 * SimpleToken.sol.
 See [hash commit version](https://github.com/OpenZeppelin/openzeppelin-contracts/commit/d1158ea68c597075a5aec4a77a9c16f061beffd3).
+    This contract is used only for testing purposes.
+We had to modify it (remove a GSN contract due to OpenZeppelin haven't published the new version yet).

 -